Budget 2025 may have sparked some concern amongst kiwis regarding their KiwiSaver.

 • Encourage teens to join early

-KiwiSaver remains one of the easiest ways to turn your $1 into many multiples more over time, with help from your employer, government, and compounding.
+KiwiSaver remains one of the easiest ways to turn your $1 into many multiples more over time, with help from your employer, government, and compounding interest.

-Even with less government support, your contributions and time in the market still make KiwiSaver a powerful tool.
-Stay the course — your future self will thank you.
+Even with less government support, your contributions and time in the market still make KiwiSaver a powerful tool to utilise.
+Be patient, stay the course, and your future self will thank you for it!

 The projections and scenarios provided are for illustrative purposes only.
 They are based on assumptions that may not reflect actual outcomes.
 Past performance is not indicative of future returns.
 Please consult a licensed financial adviser for personalised advice.